-OUR TIPS ON FINDING AN APARTMENT
+TIPS ON FINDING AN APARTMENT

 Use a local agency

 When you’re looking for a place to stay in Barcelona, you can either go with an apartment or a hotel.
 One useful best piece of advice if you want to stay in an apartment is to try to consider that they need to be registered as holiday accommodation.
-Unlicensed apartments are commonly found on international company websites who aren’t strict at enforcing this, so you may end up staying in one and be contributing to unsustainable tourism while eroding local culture.
-Try to book with a local and central apartments agency in Barcelona such as OK Apartment Barcelona, who live in the city every day and take stronger measures to avoid listing illegal apartments, including visits to the apartment.
+Unlicensed apartments are commonly found on international company websites who aren’t strict in enforcing this, so you may end up staying in one and be contributing to unsustainable tourism while eroding local culture.
+Try to book with a local and central apartments agency in Barcelona such as OK Apartment Barcelona or Barcelona-Home, who live in the city every day and take stronger measures to avoid listing illegal apartments, including visits to the apartment.

 Another way to rent an Apartment in Barcelona is with Likibu, a great website that aggregates different types of accommodation for rent with the possibility to compare prices with hotel rooms but look at the company you’re booking with for the aforementioned reason.
 Would you like to stay in an apartment in Barcelona to eat your way around during a weekend or discover the modernist vibes of the Eixample?
 It’s all there!